 One of the oldest Angkor structures, dating to the 9th century, the hilltop Bakheng temple was built in the center of the first royal city site, dedicated to the Hindu god Shiva.
 The temple, which resembles a five-tiered pyramid, was constructed from rock hewn from the hill and faced with sandstone.
 Phnom Bakheng is perhaps the most popular sunset destination for Angkor visitors, as the view from the top affords a fine look at Angkor Wat and the surrounding area.
 Climb the stairs or take an elephant ride up.

-Angkor Thom was a city in its own right, the last Angkorean capital, built by King Jayavarman VII in the late 12th century.
+This was a city in its own right—the last Angkorean capital, built by King Jayavarman VII in the late 12th century.
 At the height of Angkor Thom's prosperity in the 12th and 13th centuries, more than 1 million people lived within its walls, and it was the richest city in Southeast Asia.
 The Siamese destroyed the city in the 15th century, and it became an insignificant ghost town.
 The south gate, towering 65 feet and crowned by four characteristic Bodhisattva faces, is so monumental it appears to dominate the entire area.

 A defensive wall and moat, 3 km long by 3 km wide (2 miles by 2 miles), surrounded the city, which was entered via bridges lined with massive stone guardians holding a mystical serpent.
 At its geographic center stands the 12th-century Bayon, a large, ornate Buddhist structure that rises into 54 small towers, most of which are topped with huge, strangely smiling faces.
 On the outer walls of the central sanctuary, and on some of the inner walls, are 1½ km (1 mile) of marvelous bas-relief murals depicting historic sea battles, scenes from daily life, and gods and mythical creatures performing legendary deeds.